 If you do accidentally cut your dog’s quick, there are some home remedies to use on the bleeding nail.
 Certain products like styptic powder can help stop the bleeding and reduce any pain, according to Akhmarova.

 How often should you cut your dog’s nails?

-Overall, you should cut your dog’s nails when it’s needed.
-The time between trimmings varies.
-For example, dogs that get a lot of exercise or go on a lot of walks have their nails worn down quite often, so they may need their nails cut less frequently.
+Most dogs only need their nails trimmed about once a month, although this varies from dog to dog depending on a variety of factors, including nail growth rate, lifestyle and overall health, according to Fadl.
+For example, dogs that get plenty of exercise or go on a lot of walks (especially on concrete) tend to wear their nails down, so they may need their nails cut less frequently.
 Dogs’ nails also grow at different rates, so what’s right for one dog may not be right for another.

 Expert tips: Keeping your dog comfortable during a nail trim